ForCAD: A parallel Fortran library for geometric modeling using NURBS (Non-Uniform Rational B-Splines).

 The most up-to-date API documentation for the master branch is available here.
 To generate the API documentation for ForCAD using ford run the following command:

-ford ford.yml
+ford README.md

 For a detailed roadmap outlining upcoming features and enhancements, please refer to ROADMAP.md.